chiragdua26/College-admission-portal-using-AWS/README.md

-# College-admission-portal-using-AWS
+# College-admission-chat-bot-using-AWS
-College Admission and counselling portal using amazon lex for smooth functioning of college counselling process.
+Chat-bot cum College Admission and counselling portal using amazon lex for smooth functioning of college admission process.
+Integrated using angular web application.